 American Express® Gold Transfer Partners

-American Express Membership Rewards points can be transfer to nearly 20 airlines and three hotel brands.
-Unlike Chase, not all programs will transfer at a 1:1 ratio.
-Amex also typically tacks on a small fee of 0.06 cents per point (capped at $99) on transfers to U.S.-based airlines (like Delta or JetBlue), whereas all transfers from Chase Ultimate Rewards are free.
+American Express Membership Rewards points can be transfer to nearly 17 airlines and three hotel brands.
+Unlike Chase, not all programs will transfer at a 1:1 ratio … and soon that list will include Emirates Skywards Miles.
+Amex also tacks on a small fee of 0.06 cents per point (capped at $99) on transfers to U.S.-based airlines (like Delta or JetBlue).

 Here's the full list of American Express transfer partners.